Christophe Godin

 Christophe Godin (born 1968) is a French guitarist and singer, known for his work with the French bands Metal Kartoon, Gnô and Mörglbl.
-Godin plays a variety of styles, including heavy metal, jazz fusion, blues and more.
+Godin plays a variety of styles, including heavy metal, jazz rock, blues rock and more.

 Biography

 Christophe Godin was born in Annecy, France.
 He has toured with some famous musicians, like Ron "Bumblefoot" Thal (Guns N' Roses), Andy Timmons (Danger Danger), Mattias Eklundh (Freak Kitchen), Kiko Loureiro (Angra, Megadeth), Guthrie Govan, etc. Mörglbl shared the stage with Liquid Tension Experiment (3/5 of Dream Theater plus Tony Levin on bass) at US biggest indoor prog festival, NEARfest in 2008 for the festival's 10th anniversary.
 He also played with Paul Gilbert (Mr. Big), Frank Gambale (Chick Corea), Jennifer Batten (Michael Jackson).

 Godin is known for his sense of humour, virtuosic guitar skills, energetic performances and overall wacky personality.
 (These traits can be best observed in one of his live performances, where he does both the vocals and guitar parts in the Jimi Hendrix classic "Little Wing".
 Instead of playing the chords as they would normally be played, Godin played the arpeggiated versions of those chords using the sweep picking technique, all the while singing in time with his playing.)
 He is a world class in demand clinician, and tours and teaches all over the globe.

 His style combines all aspects of modern guitar and steps into all genres, from metal to jazz.
 Though famous for his virtuosity and improvisational skills, he is an accomplished rhythm guitarist and a respected composer and arranger.

 Christophe Godin began his musical journey as a local guitar hero in several bands which, unfortunately, never left any trace.

 In 1995, with Temple, Christophe played on an album that was properly distributed in France and received a wave of positive reviews.

 In 1996, he took part on Guitare Attitudes, a compilation featuring French guitarists, that allowed him to regularly appear on the French TV show Nulle Part Ailleurs (Canal +) as a guest guitarist.